 - the County Director of the Environmental Health Division

 What is a Final Plat?

 The final Plat is a formal map that is recorded in the Recorder's Office.
 Once recorded, it defines the legal boundaries of each lot and records public roads and utility easements.
 The final plat must be substantial conformance to the approved tentative plat.

 Final Plat Approval & Waivers

-The BOS approves the final plat at their meetings each Tuesday of the month (except the 5th Tuesday) at 9:00 a.m.
+The Board of Supervisors (BOS) approves the final plat at their meetings each Tuesday of the month (except the 5th Tuesday) at 10:00 a.m.
 (Click here for the BOS meeting calendar.)
 Only the BOS can grant a waiver from requirements of the Subdivision Regulations.
 A waiver can be heard in advance of the final plat meeting or it can be heard at the same time as the plat is presented to the Board.
-If heard before the plat a fee is charged.

 Please Note: tentative and final plat must be drafted by a surveyor or engineer registered in the State of Arizona.

 Improvements and Lot Sales

 The subdivider is responsible for all drainageway and road improvements, street signs, lot staking, water and waste disposal systems and other improvements.
 If warranted by the size of the subdivision, the subdivider can also be asked to pay the fair share of off-site improvements such as paving a dirt road.

 After a final plat approval and recordation, lots will be released for sale when: